CS571-F25/hw4/README.md

 **Important:** The displayed number of results (see Step 2) should also be updated to reflect the total number of students.

+Also note that after clicking the Reset button, the active page (discussed below in "Basic Pagination") should become 1.

 ![](_figures/step7.png)

 ### 8. Basic Pagination